 Another mandate of the band is to reach out to other communities and organizations in an atmosphere of peace, friendship, and cooperation.
 The band will also work on a regional level with the other bands in the spirit of unity and cooperation whenever the opportunity arises.
 The name Benoit in the band title was chosen as a tribute to Francois Benoit and Anne L’Official, Mi’kmaq ancestors of band members.
-Other historic Mi’kmaq family names associated with our community include Muise, Roy, Joseph, Chego and others.
+Other historic Mi’kmaq family names associated with our community include Muise, Roy, Cormier, Joseph, Chego and others.

 The Benoit First Nation consists of Mi’kmaq living on the west side of the Port au Port Peninsula (Payun Aqq Payunji'j).
 It includes members from De Grau, Red Brook, Marches Point, Sheaves Cove, Lower Cove, Ship Cove, Picaddily, West Bay, Clam Bank Cove, Winterhouses, Black Duck Brook, Three Rock Cove, Mainland and area.

-It should be noted that in the band that elders have special status as advisors and select the Sagamaw as required, and general members are welcomed as observers at all Band Meetings.
+It should be noted that elders have special status as advisors and select the Sagamaw as required, and general members are welcomed as observers at all Band Meetings.
 General Assemblies take place annually, elections and referendums are conducted by secret ballot, and there is a focus on cultural and language revival.
 It is with this passion that the band embraces the idea of a regional Pow-wow and was an active member of the organizing committee in 2006.